kancharlaNarmadha/1B/README.md

-# EX 9B  BYTE ARRAY I/O
+# EX 9C STRING READER/WRITER
 ## DATE:
 ## AIM:
-To write a java program to write common data into 2 files (F1.txt & F2.txt) using ByteArrayOutputStream

-Note:

-create two files F1.txt and F2.txt  Read the two Integer value from the user, Summation of two integer value should be in the F1.txt and F2.txt
+To write a Java Program to print the String value "Hi Everybody,Welcome to Java StringReader."
+Using StringReader